oobabooga/text-generation-webui/06-‐-Session-Tab.md

 In this field, you can enter the GitHub URL for an extension and press enter to either install it (i.e. cloning it into `text-generation-webui/extensions`) or update it with `git pull` in case it is already cloned.

 Note that some extensions may include additional Python requirements.
-In that case, to install those you have to run the command
+In this case, to install those you have to run the command

 ```
 pip install -r extensions/extension-name/requirements.txt